Torence7/llm-kserve-autoscaling/README.md

 This repo supports policy-based benchmarking for comparing autoscaling strategies under the same workload scenario.

+A policy run does the following:
+- applies the selected autoscaling policy
+- runs the benchmark workload for the selected scenario
+- collects client-side benchmark results
+- samples Prometheus-backed system metrics during the run

 ### Prerequisites

 Make sure these are already running: